The Internet of Things (IoT) allows for precise, real-time tracking of strategic equipment across a vast industrial site

 Céline Arini, Fixed Assets and Inventory Manager at Safran Aircraft Engines

 “Because of its metallic environment, the assembly building is a complicated environment in terms of geolocation,” explains Christophe Blayo.
-“We worked with Orange Business Services to take these constraints into account and find a solution that could achieve the level of precision we were looking for.”
+“We worked with Orange Business to take these constraints into account and find a solution that could achieve the level of precision we were looking for.”

-The expert teams at Orange Business Services, which already manages over 21 million connected objects, are no strangers to this type of challenge.
+The expert teams at Orange Business, which already manages over 21 million connected objects, are no strangers to this type of challenge.
 They installed over 25,000 trackers on the individual tools involved and deployed over 250 antennae at heights of over eight meters throughout the Safran Aircraft Engines production facilities.

 “For smart tracking, we use a small yellow chip about three cm in diameter that we stick or attach to the tools.
 Then to search for these tools, we use a web interface accessible on all Safran computers.
 The location appears on a map of the workshop,” explains Médéric Bourdon, Project Manager for Production Methods.